Advertiser Disclosure

 These include:

-• Preferred seating, which will be different depending on the carrier.
+• Preferred seating, which varies depending on the carrier.
 Some SkyTeam airlines offer extra legroom seats free of charge, while others simply offer better-located seats (without extra legroom).
-Yet others simply offer a free seat selection but no premium seating options.
+Yet others simply offer a free seat selection but no premium seating.

 • Extra baggage allowance, which varies by airline.
-Typically, you can always check at least 1 bag for free no matter the SkyTeam airline, however, some airlines allow more.
+Typically, you can always check at least 1 bag for free no matter the SkyTeam airline, though some airlines allow more.

-Hot Tip: SkyTeam Elite status does not come with lounge access, so you must have SkyTeam Elite Plus status in order to access an eligible lounge.
-There are a number of credit cards with lounge access if that’s important to you.
+SkyTeam Elite status does not come with lounge access, so you must have SkyTeam Elite Plus status to access an eligible lounge.
+If lounge access is important to you, there are a number of credit cards with access.

 Phone Line Priority ($50)